The Facebook logo The X.com logo The Maryland.gov logo

 Delay in processing current requests for a mail-in ballot

-If you requested a mail-in ballot after May 14, there will be a slight delay in processing.
+If you requested a mail-in ballot after May 13, there will be a slight delay in processing.
 Those requests will not be processed until all replacement ballots have been sent to voters.
-Check back to this website for more information about when they will be mailed.
+They will be mailed, starting June 3, 2026.

 Frequently Asked Questions